rcelorio/kickstarter-analysis/README.md

 * Interpret the summary data provided from the visualizations

 ## Content
-* Images direcrtory - contains visualizations used in the challenge submission
+* Images directory - contains visualizations used in the challenge submission.
-* Module1WeeklyChallenge_v1.xlsx - contains data and analysis used to complete the challenge
+* Module1WeeklyChallenge_v1.xlsx - contains data and analysis used to complete the challenge.
-* README.md - Descrtion of the reporsitory and final submission.
+* README.md - Descrtion of the repository and final submission.